-Investigators conducting human subjects research were notified that all face-to-face human subjects research must be halted to ensure the safety of study participants and researchers.
-During this time, face-to-face meetings and interventions must be stopped or replaced with alternatives such as phone or video conferencing using tools such as Skype/Google Hangout/Zoom or online survey software, i.e Qualtrics.
+When the COVID-19 pandemic began, investigators conducting human subjects research were notified that all face-to-face human subjects research must be halted to ensure the safety of study participants and researchers.
+Currently, face-to-face meetings and interventions have been replaced with alternatives such as phone or video conferencing using tools such as Zoom or online survey software, i.e Qualtrics.
 The IRB, in partnership with OIT, relies on guidance from the CDC, FDA, and NSF on possible online / virtual alternatives with safety, data security and ease of use in mind.

 These guidances are highly dependent on ongoing updates to federal, state, local, and institutional policies related to physical distancing and allowed activities and based on continuous monitoring of the guidelines.
 Any changes to study procedures must be approved in advance by the IRB.
-By working remotely, the SEU IRB plans to remain fully functional, and you may contact IRB@stedwards.edu with questions.
+Please contact IRB@stedwards.edu with questions.

 All human subjects research at St. Edward's must be sanctioned by the IRB before data collection may begin.
 This site provides resources in order to guide you through your proposal submission and to help bring your project into compliance with Federal, State, and University policies that are pertinent to the protection of human subjects (see 45 CFR 46).

-In addition to the protocol considerations, protection of risk in human subjects, and vulnerable populations, the IRB maintains an abundance of caution for mental health & any research which might produce any type of emotional or psychological distress.
-Any IRB submission should include crisis resources in consent materials and reflected redundantly throughout the protocol in any recurrent instances.
-A list of those is included here.
-They resources can be personalized to fit the unique study.
+In addition to the protocol considerations, protection of risk in human subjects, and vulnerable populations, the IRB maintains an abundance of caution for mental health.
+We require that research which might produce any type of emotional or psychological distress include crisis resources both in consent materials and reflected frequently throughout the protocol in any recurrent instances.
+For a list of crisis resources from the National Alliance on Mental Health, please click here.

 Below are Forms and Templates to assist with your IRB submission.